Museum open Wed, Sat, Sun 12-17. Closed 25.12 and 1.1.

 The museum today

 The museum exhibits art works from the foundation's own collection, as well as special exhibitions with works from other museums and collections.
-There is approximately one special exhibition a year, at other times selected works from our the Gyllenberg Collection are displayed in the gallery.

 The house museum, Signe's and Ane's former home, displays works by Finnish artists from the 19th and 20th century, as well as old European art.
-The parlor, and the old and the new dining room are furnished with the couple's old furniture.
+The parlor, and the old and the new dining room are furnished with the couple's original furniture.

 The amount of visitors grew steadily during the 2010's and it became clear that the museum premise was in need of a renovation.
 A new extension, with a new entrance and a museum shop, was built during the renovation that took place in 2020-21.
 The extension is designed by Nomad Architects Ltd with Anna-Mari Gramatikova-Lindberg as Head Designer.